 A company’s stock value can be determined by several factors.
-The ability to stay profitable, customer loyalty, financial structure, and industry competition can all help investors decide how much shares are worth.
-Sensitivity to outside influences such as the broader economy and political climate can also play a role.
+For instance, the ability to stay profitable, customer loyalty, financial structure, and industry competition can all help investors decide how much shares are worth.
+Sensitivity to outside influences, such as the broader economy and political climate, can also play a role.